bugsnag/bugsnag-python/README.md

 ###use_ssl

 Enforces all communication with bugsnag.com be made via ssl.
+To disable this, set it to False.

 ```python
 bugsnag.configure(use_ssl = True)
 ```

-By default, `use_ssl` is set to false.
+By default, `use_ssl` is set to True.

 <!-- Custom anchor for linking from alerts -->
 <div id="set-project-root"></div>